Marketing Sales and Service Blog | Bluleadz Inbound Agency

 Like we saw before, consumers are much more open to product or service reviews from the mouth of another consumer than from a salesperson.

-• 83 percent of Americans say that word of mouth recommendations from loved ones make them more likely to purchase a product or service.
+• 83 percent of Americans say that word-of-mouth recommendations from loved ones make them more likely to purchase a product or service.

 • According to BrightLocal, 88 percent of people trust public online reviews as much as they trust recommendations from friends and family.